digitalbazaar/bedrock/README.md

 practice in node.

 Bedrock core emits several events that modules may listen for.
-These events fall two possible namespaces: `bedrock-cli` and `bedrock`.
+These events fall into two possible namespaces: `bedrock-cli` and `bedrock`.
 The `bedrock-cli` events are emitted to allow coordination with Bedrock's command line interface.
 The `bedrock` events are emitted after the `bedrock-cli` events, unless a listener cancels the `bedrock-cli.ready` event or causes the application to exit early.

 - **bedrock-cli.init**
   - Emitted before command line parsing.
 Allows registration of new subcommands.